-In this connection, the delegation of Ukraine recalls that Russia has not responded to numerous requests for explanations regarding the OSCE SMM's reported presence in the occupied parts of Donbas of modern Russian weapons and military equipment including the jamming system R-330 'Zhitel'.
+The delegation of Ukraine recalls that Russia has not responded to numerous requests for explanations regarding presence in the temporarily occupied parts of Donbas of modern Russian weapons and military equipment including multiple rocket launchers and electronic warfare systems recorded by the OSCE Special Monitoring Mission to Ukraine.

-We call upon the Russian Federation to demonstrate its full commitment to the implementation of the Minsk arrangements in good faith and to allow proper and comprehensive permanent monitoring by the OSCE on the Russian side of the Ukrainian-Russian State border adjacent to the temporarily occupied areas of the Donetsk and Luhansk regions with establishment of a security zone in border areas of Ukraine and the Russian Federation.
+We call upon the Russian Federation to demonstrate its full commitment to the implementation of the Minsk arrangements in good faith and to allow proper and comprehensive permanent monitoring by the OSCE of the Russian-Ukrainian State border adjacent to the temporarily occupied areas of the Donetsk and Luhansk regions with establishment of a security zone in border areas of Ukraine and the Russian Federation.